TeamDev-IP/JxBrowser-Gallery/web-server/chart-rendering/README.md

 This example application showcases a client-server architecture to highlight how you can build a user-friendly web UI for inspecting and tweaking the charts and then reuse the same code to render charts as images on the server side.
-The similar mechanism of rendering, however, can also be achieved in a desktop app, a console app, and in any other environment where JxBrowser is available.
+The similar mechanism of rendering can also be achieved in a desktop app, a console app, and in any other environment where JxBrowser is available.

 ### Description